%%capture

 This component in general plays a minor role in zfit: it is mostly to provide a unified interface for data.

-Preprocessing is therefore not part of zfit and should be done beforehand.
+Preprocessing (apart from a rectangular cut) is therefore not part of zfit and should be done beforehand.
 Python offers many great possibilities to do so (e.g. Pandas).

 import matplotlib.pyplot as plt